vele616/monorepo/packages/jobboard/website/content/jobs/account-executive-emea-demodesk-lVuhC.md

 ---
-title: "Account Executive EMEA"
+title: "Account Executive"
 location: "RemoteMunich,Germany"
 host: "https://jobs.lever.co/demodesk?location=Remote%2F%20Munich%2C%20Germany"
 companyName: "Demodesk"
 url: "https://jobs.lever.co/demodesk/3a162035-24d5-4be0-8834-7eda69488398"
 applyUrl: "https://jobs.lever.co/demodesk/3a162035-24d5-4be0-8834-7eda69488398/apply"
 timestamp: 1620259200000
-hashtags: "#sales,#management,#css,#linux,#marketing,#German"
+hashtags: "#sales,#management,#salesforce,#css,#linux,#marketing,#German"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/demodesk"
 companyWebsite: "http://www.demodesk.com/"
-summary: "Demodesk intends to hire a new account executive emea.
+summary: "Demodesk intends to hire a new Account Executive.
 If you have 3+ years of software selling experience, consider applying."
 summaryBackup: "To apply as an account executive emea at Demodesk, you preferably need to have some knowledge of: #sales, #management, #css."
-featured: 20
+featured: 9
 ---

-**Mission**
+## Mission

 Demodesk's Account Executives are at the center of our mission to help everyone have effective customer conversations.
 Demodesk is building the leading online meeting platform for customer interactions.
 As part of Demodesk's growing sales team, you will be laser focused on establishing relationships with prospects, managing a structured sales process and providing great customer experiences.
 You will work closely with Demodesk's marketing, customer success and product teams to become an expert on the Demodesk platform and deliver value-based solutions to our fast-growing customer base.